Code-Institute-Submissions/Code-Institute-MS2-myVeganBuddy/README.md

 > - [Wire frames](assets/docs/wireframes.pdf): Four-page website.
 >
-> - Home, About, Results and Recipe pages.
+> - Home, Refined Search, About, Results and Recipe pages.
 >
-> - Navigation bar - Links to each page.
+> - Sticky navigation bar - Links to each page.
 >
 > - Footer with social media link and copyrights.